10 Things You Didn't Realize Were Invented in the 1970s

 Email, 1971, 1978

-There’s much controversy over who the founder of email is.
-In 1971, Ray Tomlinson, a computer programmer at research and design company Bolt Beranek and Newman (today BBN Technologies), created text-based messaging between company computers through the network ARPANET using the “@” symbol to route messages.
+There’s much controversy about who the inventor of email is.
+Ray Tomlinson, a computer programmer at research and design company Bolt Beranek and Newman (today BBN Technologies), created text-based messaging between company computers through the network ARPANET In 1971 by using the “@” symbol to route messages.

-The other story belongs to V.A.
-Shiva Ayyadurai.
-In 1978, 14-year-old Ayyadurai built an electronic messaging platform that he based off the internal communication system at the University of Medicine and Dentistry in Newark, N.J., where he was a research fellow.
+Meanwhile, V.A.
+Shiva Ayyadurai built an electronic messaging platform in 1978 when he was 14 years old, basing it off the internal communication system at the University of Medicine and Dentistry in Newark, N.J., where he was a research fellow.
 In 1982, Ayyadurai was awarded the copyright for “EMAIL.”

-Today, disputes remain over who the true father of email is.
+However, disputes still remain over who the true inventor of email is.

 Mobile phone, 1973